 While local award rates vary somewhat, the nation-wide award rate for workers’ initial Social Security Disability (SSD) claims is only approximately 35%.
 65% of applicants must then appeal the initial determination or accept the Social Security Administration’s initial denial.
 Unfortunately, the approval rate does not increase for appeals.
-However, working with an experienced Social Security disability attorney can help you understand the determination process, the appeals process and more.
+However, working with an experienced Fort Smith Social Security disability attorney can help you understand the determination process, the appeals process and more.
 Further, an experienced advocate can analyze and present your medical, occupational, and education evidence in a clear and strategic manner.

 This post is intended to help those researching SSD understand why claims are denied.
 Additionally it will briefly explain the benefits appeals process.